 any special conditions of the loan.

 All buyers should beware of satisfying their finance condition under the contract without having an acceptable letter of approval from their financier.
-You do not want to be in a situation where you have approved your finance based on a verbal approval or a simple letter from your financier only to find that that approval was subject to certain requirements or was based on different terms and conditions of the loan as to what you expected.
+You do not want to be in a situation where you have approved your finance based on a verbal approval or a simple letter from your financier only to find that approval was subject to certain requirements or based on different terms and conditions of the loan than you had expected.

 Text by Hatzis Lawyers - NetNews

-For more advise on business contracts, contact one of our experienced brokers below:
+For more advice on business contracts, contact one of our experienced brokers: